Gabri40/ComputationalIntelligence/log.md

   ```

 **Issues:**
-Many Deep Q Learnig implementations use a target network to avoid the network overfitting on the last moves of the game while this doesn't.
+Many Deep Q Learnig implementations use a target network to avoid the network overfitting on the last moves of the game while this does not.

 **Takeaways:**
 The network is able to beat a random player more than 80% of the times on average both as first and second player.